Image

 Notable Matters

 • Lead trial counsel for Altria Group, Inc. in an administrative trial related to the FTC’s challenge of Altria’s $12.8 billion minority investment in JUUL Labs.
 Obtained a full dismissal of claims against Altria by the FTC’s Chief Administrative Law Judge.
-Also currently representing Altria in antitrust and consumer protection claims pending in the Northern District of California related to the JUUL Labs investment, including in upcoming bellwether trials.
+Also lead counsel for Altria in putative class action antitrust lawsuits pending in the Northern District of California related to the JUUL Labs investment.

-• Lead trial counsel for Bayer in the multi-district litigation in Louisiana involving the blood-thinner Xarelto, and in the first state-court bellwether trial in the Philadelphia Court of Common Pleas.
-Obtained complete defense verdicts in two MDL bellwether trials, in each case within an hour or two after delivering closing arguments, and judgment for Bayer notwithstanding a jury verdict in the plaintiff’s favor in the state-court bellwether.
+• Lead trial counsel for Bayer in the multi-district litigation involving the blood-thinner Xarelto, and in the first Xarelto state court trial.
+She obtained complete defense verdicts in two MDL bellwether trials and judgment for Bayer notwithstanding a plaintiff’s verdict, in the state court bellwether.

 • Lead trial counsel for Philip Morris USA in consumer class actions on behalf of purchasers of Marlboro Lights.
 Member of the trial team in the class action tried in state court in St. Louis, seeking billions of dollars on behalf of Missouri purchasers.
 After a three-week trial, the jury rendered a complete defense verdict in less than 30 minutes.